mattrussi/gitlab-com-runbooks/docs/sentry/sentry-in-kube.md

 Minor upgrades should not require database migrations, and incur little to no downtime.

 1. Open an MR bumping the chart version [here](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-helmfiles/-/blob/master/bases/environments.yaml#L165-168).
+1. Check if there have been any new stanzas added to the base [values file](https://github.com/sentry-kubernetes/charts/blob/develop/sentry/values.yaml) and add them to [values file for the release](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-helmfiles/-/blob/master/releases/sentry/values.yaml.gotmpl) if necessary.
 1. Review the release diff to look out for any potential breaking changes/downtime.
 1. Merge the MR and get it applied in `ops`.
 1. Helm will update the manifests and wait for pods to rotate.